anton-bannykh/kotlin-native/OBJC_INTEROP.md

 ### To disable

-To have the framework header written without generics, add a flag to the compiler config:
+To have the framework header written without generics, add the flag to the compiler config:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>